blahcat/blahcat.github.io/content/2017-08-14-a-primer-to-windows-x64-shellcoding.md

    Image: System
 ```

-This leaks the address of the `_EPROCESS` structure in the kernel, of the proces
+This leaks the address of the `_EPROCESS` structure in the kernel, of the process
 named `System`.
 Using `dt` will provide a lot more info (here, massively
 truncated to what interests us):